-Low interest rates at an all-time low and steadily rising life expectancy are placing a huge strain on the first and second pillars of the Swiss pension system.
-Falling conversion rates are reducing pension payouts.
+Low interest rates and steadily rising life expectancy are placing a huge strain on the first and second pillars of the Swiss pension system.
 This makes it all the more important to start putting money aside in a private pension as early as possible.
 Pillar 3a is the ideal place to start.

 Anyone in paid employment can significantly reduce their tax bill by making voluntary payments into a Pillar 3a private pension.
 If they pay the maximum amount into Pillar 3a by the end of the year, they can save up to several hundred francs.

 The maximum amount has been adjusted this year.
 The maximum amounts for Pillar 3a vary from year to year.
 You can find the current relevant amounts here.

 Tax deduction limits for payments into Pillar 3a by December 31, 2024 at the latest:

 If you start paying in the maximum statutory amount every year from the age of 35, you can save around CHF 40,000 in taxes by the time you reach retirement.
 For the self-employed, it can be CHF 300,000 or more.